 Good music and good communication both contain changes of pace and pauses.
-As counterintuitive as it may seem, you connect in the silence.
+As counterintuitive as it may seem, you actually connect on the silence.
 This is when your audience, even if it is one person, digests and reflects on what they have heard.
 If you rush on at full speed to squeeze in as much information as possible, chances are your prospects will remember less.
 Remember the rule, "Say less, say it well."
 Give your clients enough time to ask a question or reflect.
-Pauses allow for reflection and better understanding.
+Pauses allow pondering and understanding.